DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c07-monte-carlo-assignment.md

     decent estimate but it it still diverges from the actual pi value as the second decimal point.
 - What would be a *valid* way to make your CI more narrow?
-  - Adding more n values would potentially give us a closer estimate, also identifying the closest possible values for being in the circle and out of the circle would help bring us closer to the actual values of pi.
+  - Adding more n values would potentially give us a closer estimate, a larger sample size will decrease SE so the confidence interval gets smaller

 # References